kazufusa/commit_message_examples/README.md

 - Make it possible to set a data type for variables that come out of constants
 - Allow atom-pane to be shrunk independently of its contents' width
 - Allow null textEditorComponent::domNode during visibility check

+## Use something

+- Use const for util require
+- Use FoldingSetNode for ProtocolType
+- Use unique text editor title in window and tab titles
+- Use an empty object if metadata is ~null
+- Use target_link_libraries for fat executable dependencies
+- Use existing flatMapToOptionalTests dataset

+## Improve for better implementation

+Make the clone function more generic
+Make IO faster for v8 compile cache
+Make model constructor argument to addViewProvider optional Make Browser::Quit more robust
+Make Menu.getApplicationMenu() public